top of page

 These workshops included lauhala weaving, ornament making, and a popular workshop for lei making with fresh orchids, where participants made lei necklaces, or lei po’os for their head.
 The process involved snapping off the orchid’s stem and threading a string through the center of the flower with a long needle.

 One of the participants pays extra close attention to the threading in their fresh orchid lei in the Armory Loft.
-(Photo/Dash Pinck)
+(Photo by Dash Pinck)

 Going along with Festál’s 2023 theme of “Where the World Comes Together”, both performers and vendors come from all over the U.S. for Festál and for Live Aloha.
 Specifically, headliner and singer/songwriter Wehilei flew out from her home island of Oahu, Hawaii.
 During her set, she performed covers of “Underneath it All” by No Doubt and “Pua Olena by her mom Lorna Lim.
 Following the cover, Wehilei presented songs from her own discography, including hits “Movin’ On”, “Stolen”, and her newest release, “Woman”.